cds-hooks/docs/source/index.html.md

 the CDS service achieves this expected behavior. (*Note:* To return a decision after a user interaction, the CDS service must maintain state associated with the request's `hookInstance`;
-when the EHR invokes the `$cds-hook` operation for a second time with the same `hookInstance`, the service can respond with decisions on as well as cards.)
+when the EHR invokes the hook for a second time with the same `hookInstance`, the service can respond with decisions on as well as cards.)